-As a retired director of internal audit, I aim to keep active with occasional audits, or with broader support for the audit function.
-I can offer the most value for audits bridging IT and business, and for novel audit topics.
+As a retired director of internal audit and risk, I aim to keep active with occasional audits, governance projects, or with broader support for governance functions.
+Within internal audit, I can offer the most value for audits bridging IT and business, and for novel audit topics.

 Career achievements and capabilities

 - Managed internal audit service contracts, developed annual audit plans, scoped audit engagements.
 Produced a high level of value from the audit budget, no overruns, satisfied the audit committee.
 The organisation was technology intensive, and I managed the audit program for ICT along with business and operations.
 (2008‑2015)

 - Supported the audit committee by monitoring audit recommendations, introducing management assurance reporting, and committee secretariat functions.
 By sustaining a firm discipline in audit recommendations, energised the internal audit function and the culture of controls and accountability.
 The committee was happy with the service I managed.
 The organisation was happy that I was demonstrating its confidence and transparency to the audit committee through the committee papers.

 - Architected and set up audited controls reporting to client organisations, with joint statements from management and auditors, conforming to standards ASAE 3402 and GS 007 (2008–2015).
 This program was quickly seen as essential to assure stakeholders otherwise lacking confidence in the organisation, and it was sustained for multiple years.

 - Made risk management happen productively when it was needed.
 Supported strategic and divisional risk management for senior executives, and risk for middle managers.
 Developed methods for risk management in annual business plans and projects.
 Met deadlines for mandatory assessments of enterprise fraud and security risk, impressed the audit committee with the fraud risk assessment.
 (2013–2016)